-An arm lift, also known as brachioplasty, removes excess fat and loose skin from the upper arms.
-Fatty tissue on the upper arms can increase as we get older, assisted in hanging down by gravity, and is often most noticeable after dramatic weight loss.
-Genetics also plays a part, as supporting fat loses its structure over a lifetime of stretching.
+A Brachioplasty , also known as an Arm lift, is a surgical procedure to address and remove excess fat and loose skin from the upper arms.
+Fatty tissue on the upper arms can increase as we get older, genetic predisposition and fat storage can be a factor and loose skin is often more noticeable after dramatic weight loss.
+Supporting fat may lose its structure over time.

 Dr Laniewski will review appropriate aspects of your medical history and assist you in establishing your surgery goals.
-He will inform you of the surgery involved, along with expected outcomes, and will ease any concerns you might have about the operation.
+He will inform you of the surgical procedure involved, along with expected outcomes, and will address any concerns you might have about the operation.
 Part of your preparation for the operation also involves a program for rest and recovery once you return home from surgery.

-The surgery is performed under anaesthesia, so you won’t feel a thing during the operation.
-If there is an abundance of fatty tissue in the upper arms, a liposuction will be performed to remove excess fat.
+The surgery is performed under general anaesthetic.
+If there is an abundance of fatty tissue in the upper arms, liposuction will be performed to remove excess fat.
 The remaining arm lift procedure is performed by making an incision on the inside of the arm, removing excess skin, and then stitching the incision together.
-The scar – which will lighten over time – will be hidden from view in most situations with your arm hanging normally by your side.
+The scar will not be visible in most situations with your arm hanging normally by your side.
 The amount of skin requiring removal will determine the length of the scar.
 If skin is removed from only the upper arm, the scar will be hidden almost entirely in your armpit, however, for more saggy arms the scar can run almost to the elbow.

-Underlying supporting arm tissue will be tightened and reshaped during the procedure, and the internal sutures are designed to dissolve naturally without leaving a trace.
-An upper arm lift takes around two hours to complete, and you will be able to return home and rest on the same day.
-Arm Lift surgery can also be coupled with other cosmetic procedures such as breast contouring.
+Underlying supporting arm tissue will be tightened and changed during the procedure, and the internal sutures are dissolving.
+A brachioplasty (arm lift ) takes around two hours to complete, and you will be able to return home and rest on the same day.
+Brachioplasty ( Arm Lift) surgery can also be coupled with other cosmetic procedures such as breast contouring.